Conditions for recurrence and transience for time-inhomogeneous random walks: The main result

-The random walk that have been described here is a continuous time random walk, and the main result of this paper will be provided in terms of this random walk.
+The random walk that have been described here is a continuous time stochastic process, and the main result of this paper will be provided in terms of this process.
 Possible reduction to the random walk in discrete time can be found in \cite{A} and in the relevant references provided there.